davidmertenjones/ist-303-team-kanto-project/README.md

 ```

 # A Hospital Facilities Catalog

 ## PART A

 ### <ins>Overview</ins>
-The Hospital Facilities Catalog is a web application that standardizes how hospital facilities describe and publish their available medical services (e.g., imaging, labs, surgery centers, urgent care), making it easy for patients, providers, and administrators to discover, compare, and manage care options.
+The Hospital Facilities Catalog is a web application that standardizes how hospital facilities describe and publish their available medical services (e.g., urgent care, maternity care, children pediatrics, veterans’ facilities, and psychiatric facilities), making it easy for patients, providers, and administrators to discover, compare, and manage care options.
 The first release will focus on the Los Angeles area.

 ### <ins>Team Name</ins>
 Team Kanto